Michigan Early Childhood Budget Tracker (FY27)

 - $4 million to improve access to books and early literacy materials for children birth to age five

-- $4 million to raise awareness of available early learning services, including through implementation of a coordinated statewide enrollment system
+- The House does not include funding to raise awareness of available early learning services, including through a coordinated statewide enrollment system.

 GSRP